Valphai/DialogueGraphBuilder/README.md

 By pressing the "+" icon in the top right, you will be able to create variables and events that can be used across [situations](#situations).
 The default value of each variable can be set by expanding the "Pill" with the ">" button.

-Event is a special Pill which doesn't have any default value, and can be dragged into the [graph view](#graph-view) to create an [Event Node](#event-node).
+Event is a special Pill which doesn't have any default value, and can be dragged into the graph view to create an [Event Node](#event-node).

 ### Nodes

 Graph view supports a variety of nodes to help you build the flow.
 Additionally you can also group the nodes by pressing RMB or navigating to Dialogue>Group in the search window opened by pressing Space.
+The selected nodes can be grouped all at once by creating group using the above methods while having nodes selected.

+To remove a node from a group, while holding Shift press on a given node.
 Aside from the [Start Node](#start-node) every node can be deleted by either pressing the Del key on the keyboard or by pressing RMB and pressing "Remove" on the contextual menu.

+DialogueGraphBuilder allows for cyclic node connections, however the user should remain cautious when creating such connections as they may lead to unwanted behaviours.

 #### Dialogue Node